dpcarlton/MagicMirror/README.md

 MagicMirror
 ===========
 This is a fork from https://github.com/MichMich/MagicMirror.
+I was having issues with OpenWeather data that was very inacurate for my location.
+I changed the original code so that it now uses forecast.io.

+You will still need to request an API Key from Forecast.io.
+Also, you cannot exceed 1000 requests a day, or they will charge you.
+The timer in this fork is set to 15m.

 Major changes are: